Sensente/sensente/README.md

 Bonjour!
 For now, I'm experiencing an exciting journey as an intern researcher at Microsoft Research Asia (MSRA).

-- 💬 I'm an M.Sc student at Nanjing University.
+- 💬 I'm an M.Eng student at Nanjing University.

 - 🔭 My research interest is device-free and wireless sensing.
 I also do some fun things about LLM.
 If you have any interesting ideas, please feel free to contact me.